How much will I need to retire?

 In the future, we'll probably live even longer.
 These figures are based on the latest Statistics New Zealand cohort life tables.
 Here’s where to estimate your life expectancy.

 Let’s say you plan to retire at 65.
-You need to save or have another plan to provide the income you want for 25 years or more, and make sure your money lasts as long as you do.
+You would need to save and invest, or have another plan, to provide the income you want for 25–30 years or more, and make sure your money lasts as long as you do.

-What sort of retirement lifestyle do I want?
+What sort of retirement lifestyle do we want?

 What will your cost of living be in retirement?
 Some costs may go up (like healthcare) while others (such as education, clothing, housing, work-related travel) may go down.
 If you have children, they will probably be financially independent.

-However, owning the place you live in, debt-free, will reduce the risk of rent increases or being asked to find a new place to live.
+Owning the place you live in debt-free reduces the risk of rent increases or being asked to find a new place to live.
 You'll have more control over your finances, but you will have to take care of maintenance, insurance and rates.

 Being mortgage-free by retirement is a great goal to aim for.
 The reason many people currently in retirement are able to manage financially is because they no longer have the burden of mortgage repayments.

-Many retired New Zealanders get their income from two main sources – NZ Super, and their own savings.
-However it is estimated that around 40% of New Zealanders over the age of 65 rely on NZ Super alone.
+Most retired New Zealanders get their income from two main sources – NZ Super and their own savings.
+However, close to 40% of New Zealanders over the age of 65 rely on NZ Super alone.

 Take a look at the current rates of NZ Super.
 Would that be enough to live on?